milomedia/tilix/_includes/whatwedo.md

 # Clients

-## From energy managers to renewable generation developers
+## From micro-businesses to multi-national corporations

+Our client list includes energy managers, retail suppliers, energy networks, IT providers, renewable developers and clean-tech innovators.